Consider the Evidence ... and Speculate

 6. That Thomas and Sarah, the progenitors of this fragment, are an as-yet-otherwise-undiscovered couple.

-[John Lewis believes 1. and 2. above to be the case, and incorporated the relevant information into his Kingsclere families database, which used to be accessible online, but has now been removed.]
+[John Lewis believed 1. and 2. above to be the case, and incorporated the relevant information into his Kingsclere families database, which used to be accessible online, but has now been removed.]